Magic permeates fantasy gaming worlds and often appears in the form of a spell.

 , the target is the point in space where the ball of fire erupts.

 can target only a creature (including you) that you touch.
-Other spells, such as the Shield
+Other Spells

 spell, affect only you.
-These spells have a range of self.
+These Spells

 that create cones or lines of effect that originate from you also have a range of self, indicating that the Origin

 aren’t limited by its range, unless the spell’s description says otherwise.

 are the physical requirements you must meet in order to cast it.
 Each spell’s description indicates whether it requires Verbal (V)

 require the chanting of mystic words.
 The words themselves aren’t the source of the spell’s power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
 Thus, a character who is gagged or in an area of Silence

 , such as one created by the Silence